-Dynatrace provides out-of-the-box configuration for the leading cloud platforms, such as AWS, Azure, GCP, Red Hat OpenShift, and SAP, as well as Kubernetes and coverage for traditional on-premises systems, including mainframe and monolithic applications in a single, easy-to-use, intelligent platform.
+Dynatrace provides out-of-the-box configuration for the leading cloud platforms, such as AWS, Azure, GCP, Red Hat OpenShift, and SAP, the leading AI and agentic AI frameworks and platforms, as well as Kubernetes and coverage for traditional on-premises systems, including mainframe and monolithic applications in a single, easy-to-use, intelligent platform.

 The majority of our customers deploy Dynatrace as a Software-as-a-Service ("SaaS") solution to get the latest Dynatrace features and updates with greatly reduced administrative effort.
 Our SaaS solution provides customers with the ability to scale up and down rapidly, without having to purchase, provision, and manage their hardware.
-We also provide options to deploy our platform in customer-provisioned infrastructure, which we refer to as Dynatrace Managed.
+We also provide options to deploy our platform in customer-provisioned infrastructure, which we call Dynatrace Managed.
 This offering allows customers the flexibility to maintain control of the environment where their data resides, whether in the cloud or on-premises, combining the simplicity of SaaS with the ability to adhere to their own data security and sovereignty requirements.
 We automatically upgrade all Dynatrace instances and offer on-premises cluster customers auto-deployment options that suit their specific enterprise management processes.

-During our fiscal 2024, we introduced a new version of the Dynatrace Platform Subscription ("DPS") licensing model which provides customers with more modern pricing with flexibility and transparency.
-Under the DPS model, a customer makes a minimum annual spend commitment at the platform level and then consumes that commitment based on actual usage and a straightforward rate card.
+The Dynatrace Platform Subscription ("DPS") licensing model provides customers with a flexible, scalable, and transparent subscription for the modern cloud.
+Under the DPS licensing model, a customer makes a minimum annual spend commitment at the platform level and then consumes that commitment based on actual usage and a straightforward rate card.
 Any platform capability can be used in any quantity at any time based on the customer's evolving needs.
+If a customer consumes more than their minimum annual spend commitment, they are not charged a penalty-style overage and they can continue to use the platform on an on-demand basis, billed monthly at the same rates as pre-paid consumption.
+Customers can alternatively increase their commitment spend to attain a higher discount.
 Existing Dynatrace customers can also license individual capabilities in a subscription model.
-We provide customers with a near real-time view of licensed product consumption, with historical analysis at the daily or hourly level.
+Through a suite of tools in the Dynatrace Account Management portal, we provide customers with a near real-time view of licensed product consumption, with historical analysis at the daily or hourly level.
+In addition to raw data, these tools also provide customers with forecasting, alerting, and drilldowns that provide insights into their usage patterns.